hanselowski/athene_system/README.md

         python pipeline.py --pipeline_type=train

     The classifier and corresponding features (Installation, step 2) will be loaded and a prediction will be executed on the unlabled test stances.

-After the process has finished, the submission.csv can be found at athene_system/data/fnc-1/fnc_results
+		cat athene_system/data/fnc-1/fnc_results/submission.csv